wp-plugins/iflychat/readme.txt

 1. **Popup Format** - Open multiple chat windows (both rooms and one-to-one) next to each other and chat simultaneously.
 This screenshot shows a website with 700+ concurrent users.
 2. **Embed Format** - Make your chat (room) larger and roomier by embedding it into a page.
 Fully customizable CSS.

+== Frequently Asked Questions ==

+= Is it free to use? =

+We offer lifetime free plan for upto 10 simultaneous users in chat.
+It also includes all standard features.
+For advanced features (such as embed chat, group chat, etc) and scalability, we offer paid plans - [https://iflychat.com/pricing] (https://iflychat.com/pricing).

+= Do I have to install any software on my website server for this to work? =

+This is a cloud based chat.
+You don’t need to install anything apart from iFlyChat plugin.

+= How do you provide support? =

+Please visit our website [iflychat.com] (https://iflychat.com) for any query.
+We provide support via live chat on our website.
+Additionally, you may contact us by filling up this form - [https://iflychat.com/contact] (https://iflychat.com/contact).

+= Do you have any knowledge base where I can see some documentation? =

+Yes, you may view our knowledge base here - [https://iflychat.com/documentation] (https://iflychat.com/documentation).

+= Does iFlyChat work on mobile and tablet? =

+Yes, our chat works across all mobile platforms.

+= Does iFlyChat require Java or Flash client? =

+No, our chat works by utilizing HTML, JS and CSS.

 == Changelog ==

+= 1.2.8 =
+Ability to change notification sound.

 = 1.2.7 =
 Initial code for mobile version.